 Beginning in early March 2020, you will be able to review the list of available Inquiry Seminar courses from the link below.
 You can use that link now to look at Inquiry Seminars currently being offered.

 9. Find a Campus Job

 International students enrolled on an F-1 student visa are permitted to work on-campus beginning their first semester.
-One you have submitted your enrollment deposit and received your fall class schedule you may create a Handshake profile and apply for positions on-campus.
+Deposited students who have completed their class schedule may create a Handshake profile and apply for positions on-campus beginning in August.

 10. Health Forms and Tuberculosis (TB) testing